VictoriaParkes/rsvp-manager/README.md

 [os](https://docs.python.org/3.8/library/os.html) - To get variables from environment.

-[Python-dotenv](https://pypi.org/project/python-dotenv/) - To load `.env` file containing variables required to use sendgrid.
+[Python-dotenv](https://pypi.org/project/python-dotenv/) - To load `.env` file containing variables required to use SendGrid.

 [Code Institute's Python Essentials Template](https://github.com/Code-Institute-Org/p3-template) - To provide front-end files to create a mock terminal in which to use this project.